Mondays at 7.30PM

 As the leading organisation for MUN debate at Cambridge, CUUNA hosts two international conferences every year:

-CUIMUN - Established in 1994 and one of the most established, historic and prestigious Conferences on the European, and indeed global, MUN circuit - it is held every year in November.
+CUIMUN - Established in 1994 and one of the most established, historic and prestigious Conferences on the European, and indeed global, MUN circuit - this year the conference will be held in the spring of 2022.

 CUIMUN HS - Established in 2015 and is organised by students from the University of Cambridge for High School students - it is held every year in September.